QMonkey/CGI-Web-Server/README.md

 CGI-Web-Server
 ==============

-An CGI web server implemented by C
+A CGI web server implemented by C